ursinusgraphics/Modules/_pages/Module10_LocalIllumination/exercise-illumination2.md

       feedback: "Try again: You're getting there!
 Just don't forget to normalize the vector from the vertex to the eye, and clamp the specular term at 0 before you raise it to a power"
     - incorrectcheck: noNormStr
       feedback: "Try again: You're so close!
 Just don't forget to normalize the vector from the vertex to the eye"
-    - incorrectcheck: clampStr
-      feedback: "Try again: You're so close!
-Just don't forget to normalize the vector from the vertex to the eye, and clamp the specular term at 0 before you raise it to a power"
     - incorrectcheck: flippedClampStr
       feedback: "Try again: You're so close!
 Your vector from the point to the eye is pointing the wrong direction, and you have to clamp the specular term at 0 before you raise it to a power"